 Remind them of the project you worked on and see if you can get them to focus on the results - the benefits.

 That's pretty vague.
-It's not as impressive as -
+It's not half as impressive as this —

-"Jack is super friendly and efficient, and explains the technical stuff effectively.
-He delivers on what he promises.
-His PPC strategy allowed us to lift our click-through-rate by 129% in a month, reduce spend by 39%, but still increase website traffic by 8.7%.
-Sales revenue went up 14.2% within 30 days and CPA went down by 47.3%."
+"David is super friendly and efficient, and explains the technical stuff effectively.
+He over-delivers on what he promises.
+His PPC strategy allowed us to lift our click-through-rate by 129% in a month, reduce spend by 39%, but still increase website traffic by 28.7%.
+Sales revenue went up 34.2% within 90 days and CPA went down by 47.3%.
+Highly recommended."

-So be specific about the impact working with someone has had, and include measurable facts and figures in a recommendation if you can.
+So be specific about the impact working with someone has had, and include measurable facts and figures in your recommendation if you can.

 It's easy to start - fire up LinkedIn, and go and recommend someone who impressed you today.